CrucibleMC/Grimoire-legacy/README.md

 - Proper development environment support.

 ## Workspace Setup:
-Here are the examples of how to setup mod workspace with Grimoire:
+Here are the examples of how to setup Grimoire-dependent mod workspace:
 - For 1.7.10: https://github.com/CrucibleMC/ForgeWorkspaceSetup/tree/1.7.10-grimmix
 - For 1.12.2: https://github.com/CrucibleMC/ForgeWorkspaceSetup/tree/1.12.2-grimmix